Mouadspace/9atrahe/README.md

 # 9atrahe
 '9atrah' basically means ‘drop of water’.
-It is a solution to the Water scarcity which has caused weak runoffs, a reduction in water supply to dams, and diminished recharge of groundwater .
+It is a solution to the Water scarcity which has caused weak runoffs, a reduction in water supply to dams, and diminished recharge of groundwater in Morroco .
 ## Technologies
 Flutter & Arduino uno